Smooth generalized symmetries of quantum field theories: The topos of smooth spaces

 In the examples, we will frequently encounter examples of smooth spaces $X$ that are not connected.
 It is useful to relate group actions on these to actions on related connected smooth spaces.
 As shown in \S\ref{sec:orbstab}, one useful result here is that every homotopy fixed point through $x$ of a group action on $X$ descends to a homotopy fixed point of a corresponding group action on the connected component $\tge{1}{x}{X}$.
 Assuming one can find the latter actions and homotopy fixed points, the remaining difficulties are, firstly, that one needs to consider all $x$, and, secondly, that one needs to determine which group actions on $\tge{1}{x}{X}$ extend to the whole of $X$ (note that the homotopy fixed points then necessarily extend).

 We are unable to surmount these difficulties for general $X$, but we can make some progress in special cases.
-One that will be relevant for our physical examples is where $X =B_\nabla K$ for some Lie group $\mathsf{K}$.
-As we have seen in \S\ref{sec:orbstab}, any homotopy fixed point of any action of any $G$ corresponds to a homotopy fixed point of a corresponding action on some connected component, which is equivalent to $B\esh K$, and for these we can take $G$ to be $0$-truncated, without loss of generality.

-If we further assume that $G$ corresponds to a Lie group $\mathsf{G}$, then, as we have argued above, the analysis of actions on $B\esh K$ and their homotopy fixed points collapses to the analysis of short exact sequences of groups and their splittings.

-We can also say something about the presence of smoothness anomalies in this case, at least if we also assume that the Lie group $\mathsf{K}$ is abelian.
-This will enable us to give our first concrete physics example of a smoothness anomaly, for one smooth incarnation of invertible TQFTs in spacetime dimension $d=1$ in \S\ref{sec:TFTs1dTake1}.

-The arguments are somewhat involved, so let us first sketch the essence of the idea before dotting the $i$s and crossing the $\hbar$s to make everything precise.
-Suppose the action of $G$ on $B\esh K$ corresponds to assigning the automorphism $\mathsf{a}: \esh{\mathsf{K}} \to \esh{\mathsf{K}}$ to some element of $\mathsf{G}$.
-If there is no smoothness anomaly, this must lift to some autoequivalence $f: B_\nabla K \to B_\nabla K$, which in turn induces an autoequivalence on the space of bundles with connection for every manifold $\mathsf{M}$.

-Now, given a principal $\mathsf{K}$-bundle with connection on a manifold $\mathsf{M}$, we can compute its holonomy.
-When the Lie group $\mathsf{K}$ is abelian, this allows us to associate an element in $\mathsf{K}$ to a loop in $\mathsf{M}$; since a small deformation of a loop leads to a small change in the holonomy, we expect that this leads to a suitably defined morphism in $\Sm$.

-The holonomy depends only on restrictions of the principal bundle with connection to $\mathsf{S}^1$, where the connection is always flat.
-Since we have already seen that $B\esh K$ can be interpreted as a smooth space classifying principal bundles with flat connections, the induced effect of $f$ on holonomy is to post-compose the holonomy morphism of the domain bundle with connection on $\mathsf{M}$ with the map $\mathsf{a}$.
-But if $\mathsf{a}$, which is certainly smooth with respect to $\esh{\mathsf{K}}$, is not smooth with respect to the smooth structure on $\mathsf{K}$, then it seems unlikely that the resulting holonomy morphism of the codomain bundle will be smooth; if it isn't, $f$ cannot exist and so we have a smoothness anomaly.
+One in particular is where $X =B_\nabla K$ for some Lie group $\mathsf{K}$.
+We discuss this example further in Appendix~\ref{sec:grpSSc}.